OfficeDev/Office-Add-in-Nodejs-ServerAuth/README.md

 Once you register your application, take note of the *client ID* and *client secret* values.

-Note that the default permissions are enough for this sample.
+The sample requires at least one enabled API to work.
+We tested this sample with the Google+ API enabled.
 For more information on how to register your app, see [Register your web server app with the Azure Management Portal](https://msdn.microsoft.com/office/office365/HowTo/add-common-consent-manually#bk_RegisterServerApp).

 ### Register your app in Google